Kodiologist/Kodhy/README.rst

 This repository contains many small functions and macros that I use to write `Hy`_ code.
-Python 3 is assumed.
+Python 3 and bleeding-edge Hy (Git master) are assumed.

 License
 ============================================================

-This program is copyright 2015, 2016 Kodi Arfer.
+This program is copyright 2015, 2016, 2017 Kodi Arfer.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.